-3.3.1 Criminal exploitation of children is a form of harm that is a typical feature of county lines activity.
+- 3.3.1 Criminal exploitation of children is a form of harm that is a typical feature of county lines activity.
 Drug networks or gangs exploit children and young people to carry drugs and money from urban areas to suburban and rural areas.
-Exploitation can occur even if activity appears to be consensual.

-- 3.3.2 The academy will address indicators of child criminal exploitation with staff through training.
-Staff will follow the procedures outlined in this policy if concerns of criminal exploitation arise. - 3.3.3 The Designated Personnel will complete the LSCB Child Exploitation Checklist and refer to the Multi-Agency Safeguarding Hub (MASH) if there is a concern that a young person may be at risk of criminal exploitation. - 3.3.4 The academy recognises that young people who go missing can be at increased risk of child criminal exploitation and/or trafficking and has procedures in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions (see 3.4).
+Exploitation can occur even if activity appears to be consensual. - 3.3.2 The academy will address indicators of child criminal exploitation with staff through training.
+Staff will follow the procedures outlined in this policy if concerns of criminal exploitation arise. - 3.3.3 The Designated Safeguarding Lead will complete Safeguarding Children Partnership Board's Exploitation (CSE / Criminal/Gangs) Risk Assessment and Management Tool and refer to Social Care if there is a concern that a young person may be at risk of criminal exploitation. - 3.3.4 The academy recognises that young people who go missing can be at increased risk of child criminal exploitation and/or trafficking and has procedures in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions (see 3.4).